Inspector general: United States

 In the United States, an inspector general leads an organization charged with examining the actions of a government agency, military organization, or military contractor as a general auditor of their operations to ensure they are operating in compliance with generally established policies of the government, to audit the effectiveness of security procedures, or to discover the possibility of misconduct, waste, fraud, theft, or certain types of criminal activity by individuals or groups related to the agency's operation, usually involving some misuse of the organization's funds or credit.
-In the United States, there are numerous offices of inspector general at the federal, state, and local levels; the Office of the Inspector General of the United States Army is a military example.
+In the United States, there are numerous offices of inspector general at the federal, state, and local levels.

 The framework of offices of inspector general within the United States government was established with the Inspector General Act of 1978.

 Vatican City

 In the Vatican City State, the inspector general is the commanding officer of the state police force, the Corps of Gendarmerie of Vatican City.
 He is also the chief bodyguard for the pope, and accompanies the pontiff when he visits foreign countries.